 Impact

 The MPRLS0025PA driver in the Industrial I/O subsystem was found to use a spi_transfer structure without fully zero‑initializing it before use.
 The CVE report states that the fix ensures the struct is zeroed out prior to use.
-It is inferred that uninitialized fields could result in unintended data being transmitted over the SPI bus, potentially leading to driver instability or kernel memory corruption, although the exact impact is not explicitly stated in the description.
+This omission could result in unintended data being transmitted over the SPI bus, causing driver instability or abnormal behavior, though the exact impact is not explicitly stated in the description.

 Affected Systems